SoftwareEngineeringNCSU101/BurnoutExtreme/README.md

 So, are you ready to take the leap towards a healthier, happier you?
 Dive into **BurnoutExtreme** now and elevate your fitness game!

 🔥 _Because it's not just about burning calories; it's about burning doubts, burning procrastination, and lighting up confidence!_ 🔥
 ---

+## What existed
+As version i-1, forked this repo from this [link](https://github.com/Software-Engineering-2024-Group/BurnoutExtreme)

+- **🗺️ Google Maps Integration for Events**
+  Easily find and join local fitness events in your area.
+Discover meet-ups, classes, and other events happening near you with integrated Google Maps functionality.

+- **🎨 Personalized Themes**
+  Customize BurnoutExtreme with a variety of themes, including dark mode, minimalist, or vibrant options to match your personal style.

+- **🏋️‍♂️ Custom Workout Plans**
+  Personalize your fitness journey with custom workout routines tailored to your goals.
+Includes a built-in calendar to keep you on schedule and motivated.

+- **🍲 Enhanced Diet Tracker**
+  Track your nutrition more effectively!
+Our improved diet tracker records the calorie count of each ingredient in your meals, helping you stay within daily goals.

+- **📈 Advanced Activity Monitoring**
+  Track real-time data on steps, calories burned, and workout intensity, providing deep insights to keep you motivated.

+---

+## 🚀What's New?
+This version enhanced and built on the previous version, making it more interesting and easier to use!
+Here's what we added in this release.

+1. Mobile Support: Now the application has Fully optimized interface for seamless use across all devices, ensuring users can access their fitness journey anywhere.
+2. A fitness companion as a chatbot.
+3. Generating fitness and diet plan based on the user

+---